trustedinformationpartners/services/docs/delivery_service.md

 A Message Delivery Service plays a crucial role within the eIDAS framework and Dutch electronic access services, functioning as a key component for secure digital communications between parties.

-## Summary

-The **Registered Delivery Service** is a critical service within the **Electronic Registered Delivery** category under eIDAS.
-It ensures the secure and legally recognized transmission of data between parties, providing evidence of sending and receiving.
-By adhering to strict eIDAS standards, this service supports trust in electronic communications across borders within the EU while unlocking significant opportunities for market innovation and business transformation.